-It took Google just a day to realize it's been wrong to bury the offline caching option in the new Maps app
+Apology accepted: it took Google just a day to return easy offline caching back in the new Maps app

 After the public outcry on blogs and forums, the company urged its Android team to fix the issue quickly, and offline maps is now even more prominently placed than it was before the update, though the "OK Maps" switch is still here as well.
 Google issued the following memo to announce the change before the new Maps app has even rolled out to everybody: